tomcharnock/IMNN/README.md

 ```

 Note that it is normal for the network to initially run slow and quite quickly speed up as the data flow from the dataset to the CPU is properly filled.

+Early stopping on the increase of the Fisher information can be performed by using `patience = x` where `x` should be an integer number of steps of allowed buffer for the Fisher information to descrease before breaking.
+When using patience, `n_iterations = None` can be passed so that the training keeps on running for some very large number of iterations, otherwise `n_iterations` acts as the maximum number of iterations.
+Since there is a constraint on the covariance, there is often a period at the beginning of training where the Fisher information may reduce, for that reason a `min_iterations` argument is provided.
+The patience early stopping only begins after `min_iterations` number of iterations.
+When validation data is being used the early stopping defaults to the Fisher information of the validation data.

+Without being set, the weights are saved on every training epoch, but this will be very costly in terms of training time.
+It is therefore advised to use `checkpoint` at some larger number.
+For example, `checkpoint = 100` will only save the model weights every 100 iterations.
+Note that the last possible model which can be reverted to will be then be at maximum 100 iterations before. `checkpoint` can be used without patience to save the weights of the model, which could be useful for very long runs.

 A history (imnn.history) dictionary is collecting diagnostics.
 It contains
 - `det_F` : determinant of the Fisher information